 Yes.

-Unless you directly specify where to direct your support, donations support the Growing Futures Initiative.
+Unless you directly specify where to direct your support, donations are prioritized toward advancing our Growing Futures Initiative.

 We strengthen local food systems, support farmers, provide education, and help build long-term sustainability and resilience for Maui residents.